Itinerary for open palace PROGRAMME scotland 2020

 Gilmerton Cove, photo by John Dale (CC BY SA 2.0)

 Induction day – a chance to get to know Edinburgh and find out more about the programme with a wonderful walking tour.
 With a rich history Edinburgh is packed with historic architecture and hidden nooks and crannies, underground passageways, secret tunnels and mysterious Old Town closes.
-Edinburgh was the first ever city to be designated a UNESCO City of Literature in 2004.
-From the cobbled streets of the Cowgate to the Georgian grandeur of New Town, Scotland’s capital has inspired many of the world’s best-loved authors including Sir Walter Scott, Robert Burns, Ian Rankin, Irvine Welsh and Arthur Conan Doyle.

-You will take part in fascinating practical sessions at the Royal Collection sites of the Palace of Holyroodhouse and The Queen’s Gallery.
+You will take part in a fascinating practical session at the Royal Collection sites of the Palace of Holyroodhouse and The Queen’s Gallery.
 The Palace of Holyroodhouse is the official residence of the Monarchy in Scotland.
 Founded as a monastery in 1128 at the end of the Royal Mile in Edinburgh, the Palace of Holyroodhouse is a very significant site indeed in terms of Scottish history.
 Best known as the home of Mary, Queen of Scots, the Palace was the setting for many dramatic episodes in her short reign.

 We will spend two days at Traquair, Scotland’s oldest inhabited house.
 Visited by 27 Scottish Kings and Queens Traquair dates back to 1107 and has been lived in by the Stuart family since 1491.
 We will explore the archives and the textiles collections, have a splendid formal dinner in the Eighteenth century dining room and a ghost tour.
 You will stay on the Traquair estate itself in historic accommodation.